codeinaire/noMeatMayApp/notes.md

   - Interface type - This is a list of fields, a type that acts as a connection between two separate types in GraphQl.
 In the Star Wars example the interface type between Human and Droid was 'Character', this contained fields common to both.
 - Query -

+### PRACTICAL NOTES
+- The GraphQL executor accepts promises.
+It's okay for a RESOLVER to return a promise.
+If it is successfully the promise-resolved value for that query field will be returned or it'll be rejected with an error message.

 # DATABASE - MONGODB

 Help with getting it running: https://stackoverflow.com/questions/37096517/mongodb-error-how-can-i-solve-the-erro-in-mongodb